News or Ads?

 - Check for understanding

-- Teacher will assign websites to the students and will assess if they stay on task.
+- The teacher will assign websites to the students and will assess if they stay on task.

 3d.
 Students build knowledge by actively exploring real-world issues and problems, developing ideas and theories and pursuing answers and solutions.